risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ### Option 2: Configure MySQL and run Maxwell's daemon

-Configure MySQL and run Maxwell's daemon to convert data changes to Kafka topics.
+Configure MySQL and run Maxwell's daemon to send data changes to Kafka topics.
 For details, see the [Quick Start](https://maxwells-daemon.io/quickstart/) from Maxwell's daemon.

 ### Create a table with Kafka